Scams Targeting Smartphones and Tablets

 In addition, “clicking” on a link or opening an attachment can install spyware on your device that may send information from your phone to others without your consent or knowledge.
 While some spyware merely tracks your web surfing habits in hopes of learning your product preferences for marketing purposes, spyware can also be used by fraudsters to steal personal and financial information.
-Tech-savvy fraudsters also use “key loggers,” system monitors and trojans to capture keystrokes or pictures of your device's screen in the hope of snagging passwords, account numbers, Social Security numbers, or other sensitive information.
+Tech-savvy fraudsters also use software to capture keystrokes or pictures of your device's screen in the hope of snagging passwords, account numbers, Social Security numbers, or other sensitive information.

 Cybercriminals are now creating applications—or “apps”—that look and might even function like legitimate apps, but are actually malware designed to steal your personal and financial information, send text messages without your knowledge, or even track your location using your phone’s GPS capabilities.
 Because it operates in the background of a device’s operating system, malware may go undetected.
 The criminals that create look-alike malware apps use the information they receive to commit the crimes of theft and identity theft.

 In a tech support scam, a person receives a call from someone who claims to be a “tech support specialist” with a well-known company.
-The caller says that your device has been infected by a malicious virus or spyware.
-He may use scare tactics, claiming that your device will crash or the information on it will be at risk if you don’t immediately fix the problem.
-The caller says he can correct the problem for a fee if you allow him to remotely install anti-virus software, usually by going to a website to which he sends you.
-If you let the caller remotely access your device, he may install malware or spyware to steal your personal and financial information.
+The caller may say that your device has been infected by a malicious virus or spyware.
+They may use scare tactics, claiming that your device will crash or the information on it will be at risk if you don’t immediately fix the problem.
+The caller may say they can correct the problem for a fee and sends you a link to a website that will allow them to remotely access your computer once you click on it.
+If you let the caller remotely access your device, they may install malware or spyware to steal your personal and financial information.

-Smartphone and tablet users should be careful about the websites they visit and suspicious calls and text messages.
-If you have any trouble with your device, contact your service provider directly, using a trusted telephone number, like the one printed on your bill.
+Smartphone and tablet users should be careful about the websites they visit and suspicious calls and text messages they receive.
+If you have any trouble with your device, contact your service provider directly, using a trusted telephone number, like the one printed on your bill or on the company’s website.
 High-tech scammers often create bogus websites to trick device users into believing they are associated with a service provider—when, in reality, they are not.